Carlosdvp/Twitter-Chuck-Bot/Readme.md

 9. visit the app at it's heroku url
 	- heroku open

-10. and ensure that at least one instance of the app is running
+10. and ensure that at least one instance of the app is running (awaken the sleeping app)
 	- heroku ps:scale web=1

-*first new tweet should arrive at 9:13am Sat 12/8*

-10.1 Let it run for a few days as prrof of concept excercise.

 ## Next Steps

+11. Find a way to keep th app running indefinietly on it's own

-11. Deploy to AWS
+Deploy to AWS